lisad0313/RockbusterStealthSQL/Exercise 3.7 - Joining tables of data.md

 # Exercise 3.7 covered joining tables of data.
+Below are the instructions, SQL queries and outputs.

 ##  Rockbuster’s management team would like to know the top 10 countries where Rockbuster customers are based so they can focus on building a better brand image in those markets.